QuickBlox/Documentation/docs/4_android/6_Push_notifications.md

 ```

 <span id="Configuring_app_for_work_with_Push-notifications_module_of_QuickBlox_Android_SDK" class="on_page_navigation"></span>
-## Настройка приложения для работы с Push-notifications module of QuickBlox Android SDK
+## Application setup to work with Push-notifications module of QuickBlox Android SDK
-Наше СДК позаботилось об организации подписки на пуши вместо вас. Вам нет необходимости заботиться о получении GCM or FCM токена,
+You do not need to worry about getting GCM or FCM token, tracking subscription's status etc. since all this processes are managed
-подписке на пуши и отслеживании статуса подписки, эти все работы выполняются самостоятельно внутри СДК. Для того чтобы получить
+inside Quickblox Android SDK.
+To subscribe the app for push notifications you can just follow the steps below.

-приложение, подписанное на пуши, достаточно выполнить несколько простых действий ниже.
+### Dependencies setup in ```build.gradle```

-### Настройка зависимостей в ```build.gradle```
+As part of enabling Google APIs or Firebase services in your Android application you will need to add the google-services

-As part of enabling Google APIs or Firebase services in your Android application you may have to add the google-services plugin to your Project build.gradle file:
+plugin to your Project build.gradle file:
 ```groovy
 dependencies {
     classpath 'com.google.gms:google-services:3.0.0'